-Make sure to add Uluwatu temple on the must go list.
-The best time to visit the temple is before evening.
+Make sure to add Uluwatu temple on the must-go list.
+The best time to visit the temple is before the evening.
 Be there before 04:00 pm to witness the golden yellow sunset.
 And make sure to see Kecak Dance Performance afterward.

 History of Uluwatu Temple

 Uluwatu Temple is 30 km away from the city center Denpasar.
 The temple is also known as Pura Luhur.
 And consider as one of the substantial temples on Bali island.
 There are two versions of the temple history.
-Some people believe that Uluwatu temple is built by Empu Kuturan.
+Some people believe that the Uluwatu temple is built by Empu Kuturan.

 The Power Of Dang Hyang Nirartha